-- M.Div. students normally spend three years in residence in order to complete the required curriculum for the M.Div. degree, including a total of at least 106 semester hours.
-A 2.0 (C) cumulative grade-point average (GPA) is required.. - The seminary must have on file official transcripts showing that the student holds a baccalaureate degree or foreign equivalent. - 3.
+1. M.Div. students normally spend three years in residence in order to complete the required curriculum for the M.Div. degree, including a total of at least 106 credit hours.
+At a minimum, M.Div. students must take at least 36 credit hours at the same RTS M.Div.-degree-granting campus.
+A 2.0 (C) cumulative grade-point average (GPA) is required for all RTS courses taken.

+- The seminary must have on file official transcripts showing that the student holds a baccalaureate degree or foreign equivalent. - 3.
 The student must complete the field education requirements to the satisfaction of the faculty. - 4.
 The conduct and attitude of the student must be satisfactory according to the norms of Scripture and the Westminster Standards. - 5.
 The student must pass the English Bible and Westminster Shorter Catechism examinations. - 6.
 The student must clear all financial obligations to the seminary.